 Indicator 6.2.2.
 Relevant information and training for change of lifestyle is provided or referred to.
 Comments: Click here to enter text.
 Indicator 6.2.3.
 Staff informs patients about educational health courses in the region.
 Comments: Click here to enter text.
-Sub-Standard 6.3 Upon discharge, patients are well informed about their future treatment and recuperation process.
-Yes 76- 100% Rather yes 51-75% Rather no 26-50% No 0-25% N/A Indicator 6.3.1.
+Sub-Standard 6.3 Yes Rather Rather No Upon discharge, patients are well informed about their future treatment and recuperation process.
+76-100% Yes 51-75% No 26-50% 0-25% N/A Indicator 6.3.1.
 There is a clear and easy to understand care plan (written and verbally communicated) for patients who require complex interventions and multidisciplinary teams for treatment.
 Comments: Click here to enter text.
 Indicator 6.3.2.
 Upon discharge, patients are thoroughly informed about how to take care for themselves at home and about where to get support if needed.
 (E.g. wound care, medication, nutrition, needs and options for caring assistance) Comments: Click here to enter text.
 Indicator 6.3.3.
 If needed, relatives or social services are involved in discharge management.
-Comments:
+Comments: Click here to enter text.